lincolncpp/grape2d/README.md

 # Grape2D
-2D graphic engine for Linux utilizing SDL2/C++
+2D game engine for Linux utilizing SDL2/C++

 ## Getting started
 You can install, uninstall and build from source code directly from the Makefile.